SciPyCJ/SciPyCJ.github.io/about-me.md

 ## About Me
-Currently, I am a Senior at Morgan State University, located in Baltimore, Maryland.
-I am pursuing a Bachelor’s degree in Computer Science.
-My expected graduation date is in 2025.
+Currently, I am a student at Morgan State University, located in Baltimore, Maryland.
+I am pursuing a Master’s degree in Bioinformatics.
+My expected graduation date is Fall 2025.
+My undergraduate degree is in Bioengineering from the University of Pennsylvania, Class of 2019.

 [Linkedin Profile](https://www.linkedin.com/in/candace-jasper/)